deweyapp/dewey-website/README.md

 **Please [submit issues, bugs, improvements, feature requests, etc.](https://github.com/deweyapp/deweyapp/issues) on our issues page.** Or [fork Dewey](https://github.com/deweyapp/deweyapp/fork) and create your own features.
 Send us pull requests!

 It would be helpful if we could occasionally email you questions about Dewey.
-If you're interested, please subscribe to our mailing list.
+If you're interested then please subscribe to our mailing list.

 [![subscribe](docs/images/subscribe.png)](http://eepurl.com/OeXtX)